fromage-fraser/dd-gui/README.md

   resistances.
 Characters below level 100 also receive compact segmented `THIRST` and `HUNGER` gauges from `Char.Vitals`.
 The gauges are hidden for Vampires, whose DD4 condition values do not decay, and on older servers that do not provide the new current/maximum fields.
-Their two-cell row uses the same braided frame as the footer gauges, sharing the character panel's outer edges and using single square junctions at the internal divisions.
+Any positive GMCP `drunk` value adds a small tankard over the portrait's lower-right corner.
+Its brightness follows `drunk/maxdrunk`, from transparent when sober to fully bright at maximum intoxication.
 - **Comms:** communications received from the GMCP `Comm` structure.
 The `All` tab is always first.
 Other tabs appear only when GMCP reports that the character can access and has enabled that channel.
 Messages include their